Adelsamir01/CyberLLM/finetune/README.md

 ## Notes

-- For large models (e.g., Llama 2 70B), it's recommended to use quantization (4-bit or 8-bit) and LoRA to reduce memory requirements.
+- For large models (e.g., Llama 2 70B), it's recommended to use quantisation (4-bit or 8-bit) and LoRA to reduce memory requirements.
 - The scripts include comprehensive error handling and logging.
 - Training progress and metrics are logged using Weights & Biases (wandb).
 - All scripts support both CPU and GPU execution, with automatic device selection.